JaineeshModi/ProductAPIGatewaySolution/README.md

 1. Clone the repository on your local system

 2. Start mocks:
-   dotnet run --project ERPMockApi --urls http://localhost:5001/scalar/ dotnet run --project WarehouseMockApi --urls http://localhost:5002/scalar/
+   dotnet run --project ERPMockApi --urls http://localhost:5001/scalar/ and dotnet run --project WarehouseMockApi --urls http://localhost:5002/scalar/

 3. Generate dev JWT Token: (If you need to create new Token) current token Expires on 2026-05-19